TheLostLambda/ms2graphs/README.md

 They are mass corrections to the "canonical" residue weights.
 5 means hydoxyl for the exposed C-terminus
 - Should I build to resolve the current format, or will it change an I should wait?
 Start with basic monomers
+- Bond direction is flipped on branching! linktype 2 -> 3